 Take a look around Studley Castle, a luxurious adults-only hotel in the heart of the Warwickshire countryside.

 I love travelling with my sons, especially now that they are teenagers.
 But equally, I love going away without them for an adults-only holiday.
-It’s nice to have some time just for Mark and me to share.

 So when Warner Leisure Hotels invited me to review their new flagship hotel at Studley Castle in Warwickshire, I jumped at the chance of a luxurious weekend without the kids.

 I travelled to the picturesque Warwickshire countryside to visit this stunning hotel for the weekend.
 It’s a perfect mix of relaxation and indulgence, but with plenty to keep you occupied as well.

 Warner Leisure Hotels are specialists in providing UK breaks that are just for the grown ups.
 They offer adult-only breaks in their 14 beautiful Grade I and II listed properties, all located in picturesque settings.

 Each property is packed full of history, and rather than having a uniform appearance, each of the Warner Leisure properties has its own character.
 They invest heavily in the redevelopment of their hotels, celebrating each one’s quirks and history.

 You might sleep in a historic suite overlooking manicured lawns, or wake up in a balconied chalet.
 And the six coastal properties are packed full of seaside tradition!